SeveralYang/elpv-detection-dataset/README.md

+# We annotated this dataset with Labelme and the json

 # A Benchmark for Visual Identification of Defective Solar Cells in Electroluminescence Imagery

 This repository provides a dataset of solar cell images extracted from